-is top with 67 violent incidents reported; with a further Zone 5: 24 linked to and 15 at , taking the total to 106 incidents.
+Zone 5: see is top with 67 violent incidents reported; with a further 24 linked to incidents. and 15 at see incidents, taking the total to 106 incidents.

-Zone 1: The clubs around Vernon walk, account for 38 incidents collectively.

-Zone 2: accounts for 23 incidents and a further 16 o Zone 4: with 15 incidents have been engaging with the Police licensing team and encouraged to report incidents to Police.
+Zone 1: The clubs around Vernon walk, account for 38 incidents o Zone 2: accounts for 23 incidents and a further 16 o Zone 4: with 15 incidents have been engaging with the Police licensing team and encouraged to report incidents to Police.
 This may have contributed to the number of occurrences linked to these premises.
 Positive engagement with the establishments should be encouraged and therefore the high numbers are not always a negative, but should continue to be monitored.